Oshinyemio/simple-expense-tracker/README.md

 # 💰 Simple Expense Tracker

 A fully serverless personal expense tracker built using AWS services.
-Users can log, retrieve, and manage expenses through a clean and secure API.
+Users can log and retrieve expenses through a clean and secure API.
+This project demonstrates a foundational serverless architecture leveraging AWS Lambda, API Gateway, and DynamoDB.

 ---